Maxppddcsz/openEuler/Documentation/admin-guide/mm/transhuge.rst

 File-Backed Hugepages
 ---------------------

-The kernel will automatically select an appropriate THP size file_backed memory from a set of allowed sizes.
+The kernel will automatically select an appropriate THP size file-backed memory from a set of allowed sizes.
 By default all THP sizes that the page cache supports are allowed, but this set can be modified with one of::